EricWay1024/tikzcd-editor/README.md

 [https://t.yw.je](https://t.yw.je).

 You can make objects and morphims and label them as usual.
-But notice this project is still quite limited as it now only supports the following arrow
+But notice this project is still somewhat limited as it now only supports the following arrow
 types:

 - injection,
 - surjection,
 - definition,
+- double arrow,
+- dotted,
 - dashed,
 - curved.